Did you know the IRS allows for Transportation Fringe Benefits up to $255/mo for transit costs, $255/mo for parking costs,

 Transportation Fringe Benefits

-- Cash contribution/reimbursement from employers (the money you give your employees will be tax-free).
+- Cash contribution/reimbursement from employers (the money you give your employees will be free of payroll taxes).

 - Pre-tax payroll deduction from an employee’s salary (employees spend up to 40% less and employers save on payroll taxes).